Partnering for the Patient: Bringing Patient Experience & Internal Communication Together

 - Patient Experience has some pretty valuable data.
 From CAHPS scores to other patient feedback, this team is the keeper of some hugely important ROI data that Internal Comms sometimes lacks access to.
 Partnering with PX early on in a campaign and tracking the impact is a great way for both teams to illustrate their contributions to the organization’s key objectives.

-We are big believers in the importance of communication professionals forming alliances with stakeholders from other departments.
+We are big believers in the importance of internal communication professionals forming alliances with stakeholders from other departments.
 This will not only help you to steer the communication strategy at your organization but collectively work together to achieve business goals.
 And this shouldn’t just stop with teams like Patient Experience.
 You should seek to create a regularly cadenced meeting with all your stakeholders (we recommend monthly).
 This not only strengthens your connections with these teams, but you’ll improve internal stakeholder communication and teamwork across departments.

 Comments are closed.